Rickcau/gen-ai-itops/notes/risk-assessment.md

 ## Executive Summary

 This document assesses the risks and benefits of different approaches to implementing AI-assisted IT Operations management for cloud resources, with a particular focus on Azure environments.
-We compare capability-based approaches that utilize registered functions and APIs against screen/browser control approaches (like OpenAI's Operator, Anthropic's Computer Use, and Google's Project Mariner).
+I compare capability-based approaches that utilize registered functions and APIs against screen/browser control approaches (like OpenAI's Operator, Anthropic's Computer Use, and Google's Project Mariner).
 Our findings indicate that capability-based approaches offer superior security, auditability, and reliability for enterprise IT operations environments.

 ## Approach Comparison